 University Senate asks USG to name 26 undergraduate Senators.
 In addition, many other committees organized outside the Senate rely on USG for their undergraduate members.
 USG chooses these students by competitive application each year in early April.
 Any undergraduate student may apply, and they need not be a member of USG.
 Those chosen by USG’s executive team and confirmed in the General Assembly will then serve for the following academic year.
 The application will link from this page when it opens.

 Your representatives want to hear from you!
 Here’s how you can stay involved with upcoming issues in Shared Governance:

 Track the Senate website for monthly meeting agendas and recordings

-Reach out to Kate Greer (.5), who is the Chair of USG’s Shared Governance Caucus.
-For policy issues of special importance to you or your organization, Kate can invite you as a guest presenter at a Caucus meeting
+Reach out to Liz Webb.761, who is the Chair of USG’s Shared Governance Caucus for the 2019-2020 term.
+For policy issues of special importance to you or your organization, Liz can invite you as a guest presenter at a Caucus meeting.

-Ask Kate about serving as an alternate/shadower to the Senate or to a committee of interest
+Ask Liz about serving as an alternate/shadower to the Senate or to a committee of interest.

 You can also contact the Vice Chairs that oversee groups of committees by topic: